FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 #### Islam Helemy (Ph.D. student, Project member)
 - Responsible for the development of the Multi-modal AI and the pre-processing to generate training data pairs (CSI samples-captured images).
-- He will receive a *project leader* position on this future project after Feb.
+- He will receive a *project leader* position on this future project after Mar.
 2024.

 #### Iftikhar Ahmad (Ph.D. student, Project member)
 - Focused on developing the Teacher network in the multi-modal AI model.